 Just writing to update you about recent developments.
 On the health side of things, the outlook does not look particularly promising, although we continue to fight our corner as best we can.

 A major boost in this situation is the arrival of Luke, on Monday 23 November, weighing 8lb 4oz.
 He is absolutely gorgeous and Maddy has slipped into big sister role seamlessly, and is very proud of her little brother.
-For those of you who want to see more, you can find photos on the link below:

 Otherwise, we’d be very happy, once next week is over, to have visitors at home, to meet our lovely new son.